How we do dorm life: The Athlete

 Degree: Fine Art, Print and Digital Media, BA

 “I spent my college days living in a super tiny apartment in Islington, North London together with my boyfriend (now husband).
 Once upon a time it used to be a café, complete with a shop window and everything.
-It was definitely charming, but smooshed between a pair of old Victorian buildings and only 7 feet wide!
+It was definitely charming, but smooshed between a pair of old Victorian buildings and only 2 metres wide!
 We had next to no storage space, and the kitchen and bathroom were in the basement.
 Needless to say, we spent a lot of time running up and down the narrow staircases.”

 Your mom is right: getting your 8 hours in is super important.
 But let’s be honest, college is about so much more than being well-rested for class.
 “When I went away to school, socialising and making new friends became such a huge part of my life,” says Emma.
 “I really wanted to make sure that this room could be a great hangout spot, despite its small size.”
 Use an extra mattress as a backrest.
 If friends come to stay the weekend, just lay it on the floor to create a second bed.